-Turkey's Erdogan claims victory in presidential election
+Turkey's Erdogan claims election victory, opposition wary

-ANKARA (Reuters) - Turkish President Tayyip Erdogan claimed victory in Sunday’s presidential election and said his ruling AK Party and its alliance partner had won a parliamentary majority.
+ANKARA (Reuters) - Tayyip Erdogan and his ruling AK Party claimed victory in Turkey’s presidential and parliamentary polls on Sunday, overcoming the biggest electoral challenge to their rule in a decade and a half.

-However, the main opposition party said it was too early to concede defeat and said it believed Erdogan could still fall short of the 50 percent needed to avoid a runoff on July 8.
+However, the main opposition party said it was too early to concede defeat and said it believed Erdogan could still fall short of the 50 percent needed to avoid a presidential runoff on July 8.

-“Our people have given us the job of carrying out the presidential and executive posts,” he said in a short speech from Istanbul.
+“Our people have given us the job of carrying out the presidential and executive posts,” Erdogan said in a short national address, even as votes were still being counted.

 “I hope nobody will try to cast a shadow on the results and harm democracy in order to hide their own failure.”